We invite you to review the key regulatory provisions that came into effect on January 1st of this new year regarding safety, environment, and energy.

 Conclusion

-Against this backdrop of rapid change, we invite you to check whether any of these regulations apply to you, and if so, to study them in detail and implement them if you haven't already done so.
+Given these significant changes, we encourage you to check whether any of these regulatory provisions apply to you and, if so, to review them carefully and implement them if you have not already done so.